miotke/andrewmiotke.com/_posts/2022-01-11-automate_jamf2snipe_with_github_actions.md

 If you read this then I hope it helped or if you know of a better way to handle this process, please let me know.

-[1] To access a secret variable you need to wrap the variable call in curly braces (`{{ }}`).
+[1] To access a secret variable you need to wrap the variable call in double curly braces (`{ }`).
 GitHub redacts secrets from any output, including Jekyll websites which this site is built on.